Jeetkavaiya/devcrew/README.md

 DevCrew is evaluated against a 15-task benchmark spanning basic algorithms, string manipulation, and data-structure problems, run end-to-end through the real pipeline (not mocked) using `openai/gpt-oss-120b` via Groq.

-**Current result: 3/15 tasks passed.**

-This is a **partial, in-progress run** — Groq's free-tier rate limit (TPM, not the daily quota) interrupted the run before all 15 tasks completed, and it predates a round of pipeline bug fixes described below.
-It is not a final pass rate, and a fresh full run is the last item blocking this project's "done" state.
-See [Known limitations](#known-limitations) below.

-### What the bug fixes changed

-Two convergence bugs were found and fixed after the 3/15 run:
+**Result: 15/15 tasks passed (100%), averaging 1.67 iterations per task.**

+### Getting here

+An earlier run stalled at 3/15 (TPM rate-limited) and surfaced two real convergence bugs, both fixed before the full run above:

 - **Fence-stripping regression** — the Coder's markdown-fence stripper was anchored to match the entire response, so on revision turns (where the model adds surrounding prose like "Here's the corrected version:") the fences shipped straight into the test sandbox unstripped, causing spurious syntax errors.
 - **Coder/Tester function-name mismatch** — the Tester independently guessed the function name from the spec text via regex, which frequently didn't match what the Coder actually named the function, causing import errors at test-collection time.

-Using a single smoke-test task ("max of two numbers") as a repeatable probe: before the fixes, this task failed to converge in 5 iterations, twice in a row.
-After the fixes, it passed in **1 iteration** on `gpt-oss-20b` and **2 iterations** on `gpt-oss-120b`.
-This is n=1 evidence, not a benchmark result — but it's consistent with what the bugs would predict, and a full 15-task re-run is the next step to confirm it at scale.
+As an early signal before the full re-run, a single smoke-test task ("max of two numbers") was used as a repeatable probe: before the fixes, it failed to converge in 5 iterations, twice in a row; after the fixes, it passed in 1 iteration on `gpt-oss-20b` and 2 iterations on `gpt-oss-120b`.
+The full 15-task run above confirms that at scale.

 ### Re-running the eval